rrainey/dropkick/README.md

 Bootloader programmed via a 10-pin J-Link compatible connector; routine Arduino programming via the USB connector.

+** Compiling Firmware
+The Arduino board type should be set to "Adafruit Trinket M0" with Tiny USB enabled.

+These libraries are required:
+- Adafruit_BMP3XX
+- ICM42688
+- SparkFun u-blox GNSS Arduino_Library
+- MicroNMEA  (2.0.6)
+- SD (install the custom fork that I maintain on github)

 ## PCB Notes
 My prototype circuit boards were fabricated by both OSHPark and PCBgogo.
 Both are excellent manufacturers for hobbyists.

 ### Bootloader

-I flash both of these boards with the [Adafruit Trinket M0 bootloader](https://github.com/adafruit/uf2-samdx1/releases/download/v3.15.0/bootloader-trinket_m0-v3.15.0.bin) bin image.
+I flash all variants with the [Adafruit Trinket M0 UF2 bootloader](https://github.com/adafruit/uf2-samdx1/releases/download/v3.15.0/bootloader-trinket_m0-v3.15.0.bin) bin image.
 The current version is 3.15.
 Programming is performed via a Segger J-Link USB adapter using Microchip Studio (formerly Atmel Studio).
 Use Device = "ATSAMD21G18A".
 Program from the bootload .bin image file and then set the USER_WORD_0.NVMCTRL_BOOTPROT fuse to 8192 bytes.

 ## Solder Reflow